rukshn/spark-docs/getting-started.md

 ### Signing up with GitHub

-If you prefer to signup with GitHub which is more convinient (you don't have to remember a password), you can simply click `Login With GitHub` button.
+If you prefer to signup with GitHub which is a one click process that does not require using providing a password, you can simply click `Login With GitHub` button.

-**This will redirect you to the `CQL Pen` GitHub application which give permission to login to CQL Editor using your GitHub account.**
+**This will redirect you to the `CQL Pen` GitHub application which give permission to login to Saprk Editor using your GitHub account.**

-As similar to Signing up with your email address, Signing up with GitHub will automatically obtain your Name, and Email address used in your GitHub account.
+When signing up with GitHub will automatically obtain your Name, and Email address used in your GitHub account and use it within the Spark Editor.

-In future can easily login to CQL editor using your GitHub account from the login page.
+After signing up with your GitHub account, you can loging to Spark Editor anytime with your GitHub account.

 ::: tip
 We will automatically generate a profile picture for your account using [Gravatar](https://en.gravatar.com/).
 If you already have a profile picture defined using Gravatar, it will be used instead.
 :::

+## Login to the Spark editor

+If you already have an account created, you can login by navigating to the login page at [thespark.dev/login](http://thespark.dev/login).

+If signed up using your email and password, you can loging by using the form, and if you signed up using GitHub, you can login using your GitHub account with one click.

 ## CQL Editor